FriendsOfTYPO3/frontend_editing/Documentation/Index.rst

 Pixelant frontend editing (frontend_editing)
 --------------------------------------------

-This package gives frontend editing capability to TYPO3 CMS, the editor used is Ckeditor_.
+This extension enables frontend editing for the TYPO3 CMS.
+Ckeditor_ is used as editor.

 Documentation
 -------------

-For all kind of documentation which covers install to how to develop the extension: Gitbook_
+Documentation on how to install and develop the extension: Gitbook_

-:Writing here:    M-arcus
-:Rendered:        |today|
-:Buildinfo:       `buildinfo <_buildinfo>`_
-:Others:          `overview <..>`__

 .. toctree::
    :hidden:

    Installation/Index
    InlineEditing/Index
-   TYPO3UserSettings/Index
+   UserSettings/Index
    Development/Index